Charlie and the Chocolate Factory (musical): Other international productions

 In June 2020, Deep Bridge announced a Flemish production of Charlie and the Chocolate Factory with Nordin De Moor as Willy Wonka.
 Originally scheduled to open in December 2021, this production opened on 11 December 2022 at Stadsschouwburg Antwerpen.
 The making of this production and the reveal of the actors playing Charlie were discussed in the documentary series "Getekend Charlie Bucket" ("Signed Charlie Bucket").
 The show will be returning in the 2024 holiday season.

 A Dutch production of Charlie and the Chocolate Factory began touring the Netherlands on 26 August 2022 at the Zaantheater.
 Much like the West End production, the five kids are played by child actors.
 In July 2022, it was announced that Remko Vridag will play Willy Wonka.

-A Spanish production ran form 22 September 2022 to 9 April 2023 at Espacio Ibercaja Delicias in Madrid, with Edu Soto as Willy Wonka.
+A Spanish production ran from 22 September 2022 to 9 April 2023 at Espacio Ibercaja Delicias in Madrid, with Edu Soto as Willy Wonka.
 After closing in Madrid, the show toured Spain from 6 October 2023 to 4 February 2024, with Daniel Diges as Willy Wonka.

 A Japanese production opened on 9 October 2023 at the Imperial Theatre in Tokyo, with Koichi Domoto from KinKi Kids as Willy Wonka, Alisa Mizuki as Mrs. Bucket, Kumiko Mori and Honoka Suzuki as Mrs. Gloop, Yūji Kishi as Mr. Salt, Kazumasa Koura as Mr. Beauregarde, Mao Ayabuki as Mrs. Teavee and Kazuki Kosakai as Grandpa Joe.
 As in the London production, the five children are all played by child actors with Osuke Ono, Cho Shi and Koki Wakusawa sharing the role of Charlie Bucket, Ryunosuke Kuroiwa and Reisa Goto sharing the role of Augustus Gloop, Aone Maisaki and Rimu Miyake sharing the role of Veruca Salt, Hiname Utada and Yuzuki Doi sharing the role of Violet Beauregarde and Hisato Suzuki and Seita Nakano sharing the role of Mike Teavee.
 After performing in Tokyo, the production stopped in Fukuoka and Osaka in January 2024.